Neural Global Optimization via Iterative Refinement from Noisy Samples: Related Work

-Evolutionary algorithms like CMA-ES~\cite{hansen2001completely} and genetic algorithms~\cite{katoch2021review} maintain populations of solutions and use selection, mutation, and recombination to explore the search space.
-Simulated Annealing~\cite{kirkpatrick1983optimization} and its variants use stochastic search with temperature schedules.
-While these methods can escape local minima, they typically require many function evaluations and offer limited sample efficiency.
+Evolutionary algorithms such as CMA-ES \citep{hansen2001completely} and genetic algorithms \citep{katoch2021review} maintain populations of candidate solutions and use selection, mutation, and recombination to explore the search space; Basin-Hopping \citep{wales1997global} and Simulated Annealing \citep{kirkpatrick1983optimization} use stochastic perturbation with acceptance criteria to escape local minima.
+These methods can, in principle, escape local minima given enough evaluations, but they are not designed for the sparse, fixed-budget, no-further-query regime we study, and their performance degrades substantially when restricted to a handful of evaluations on severely multi-modal, noisy functions.